 For the students of the Department of Economics the courses taken on Pass/Fail basis can be counted towards completion of up to two unrestricted elective courses (a maximum of 6 credits).
 In combinations to reach the necessary number of credits for an elective course the number of courses with one credit cannot exceed two.

 The following courses cannot be considered as unrestricted elective courses for the students of the Department of Economics.
+Except when clearly stated, for students doing double-major with Economics, these courses can not be counted towards graduation credits.
 The students can enroll in these courses only as non-credit courses:

 Courses with the codes ED, CET, PRED, SCED, FLED, TRM, INTT and MIS,